I’m from a little place called Great Britain

 the ancient, inalienable right of free-born people of the United Kingdom to go to the pub (death toll: 250), Mongolia was lifting the partial lockdown resulting from its first confirmed case on Mar 10.

-Whilst Johnson was scrambling to defend an advisor who unrepetently undermined the governement’s own advice (death toll: 38,220), the Vietnamese were glued to their screens for news of their doctors’ efforts to save the life of a British pilot in serious condition and avoid their country’s first death from coronavirus.
+Whilst Johnson was scrambling to defend an advisor who unrepetantly undermined the government’s own advice (death toll: 38,220), the Vietnamese were glued to their screens for news of their doctors’ efforts to save the life of a British pilot in serious condition and avoid their country’s first death from coronavirus.

 Refuse to accept the lies, the ultimate gaslighting, that this was an unavoidable tragedy, that the science at the time was unclear, that we did the best we could.
 We did the bare minimum to stem the bleeding from a self-inflicted wound.